Are there different types of nipples?

 If your nipple has always been protruding, but suddenly becomes inverted, you should consult a doctor.

 Can nipples look different?

 There are no identical nipples, just like there are no two identical snowflakes.
-They can be different even in one person.
+Even one person can have two different nipples.